LDLee/Coursera_Capstone/README.md

 # Coursera_Capstone
-For the IBM DAta Science Capstone Class
+For the IBM Data Science Capstone Class